gdykeman/ansible-arcade/README.md

 # Challenges
 There are a total of five challenges that need to be solved in order to complete the Ansible Arcade.

-Five Ansible Playbooks has already been created:
+Five Ansible Playbooks have already been created:
 - linux.yaml
 - windows.yaml
 - net-l2.yaml